Eurosceptic forces to gain in EU elections: poll - Journal du Cameroun

 The survey forecast that the EPP will lose 34 seats and the Socialists 51 seats but retain 183 seats and 135 seats respectively.

-The new parliament will have 705 seats, down from the current 751 seats because of Britain’s scheduled exit from the 28-nation bloc on March 29.
+The new parliament will have 705 seats, down from the current 751 because of Britain’s scheduled exit from the 28-nation bloc.

 The liberal group ALDE will move from fourth to third place with a projected 75 seats, compared to 68 today.